deutsche-nationalbibliothek/lingua-reproducer-memory-leak/README.md

 Classes related to coroutines still present in the dump (seem to be similar to those from [Lingua #110](https://github.com/pemistahl/lingua/issues/110)):
 `shadow.kotlinx.coroutines.scheduling.CoroutineScheduler$WorkerState`, `shadow.kotlinx.coroutines.scheduling.WorkQueue`, `shadow.kotlinx.coroutines.scheduling.CoroutineScheduler$WorkerState`

+# Installing locally built versions of Lingua

+In order to use a locally built snapshot of Lingua, it needs to be pulled from a Maven repository.
+It's possible to install the snapshot into the local repository by using

+`mvn install:install-file -Dfile=${pathToLinguaRepo}/build/libs/${linguaJar} -DgroupId=com.github.pemistahl -DartifactId=lingua -Dversion=${linguaVersion} -Dpackaging=jar`